 - 2-3 cups confectioners' sugar

-- Cream butter and sugar together, then beat in eggs one at a time.
+- Cream butter and sugar together, then beat in the eggs, one at a time.
 Stir in vanilla.

 - Mix in pre-fermented flour mix.
-If using gluten flour it will be quite sticky.
+Prefermenting will make it every sticky.
 Don't be afraid to mix well.

 - Stir in the remaining cake ingredients (salt, baking soda and cinnamon).